 Executive Director Tracy Simmons: Tracy Simmons is an award winning journalist specializing in religion reporting, digital entrepreneurship and social journalism.
 In her 13 years on the religion beat, Simmons has tucked a notepad in her pocket and found some of her favorite stories aboard cargo ships in New Jersey, on a police chase in Albuquerque, in dusty Texas church bell towers, on the streets of New York and in tent cities in Haiti.

 Simmons has worked as a multimedia journalist for newspapers across New Mexico, Texas and Connecticut.
-Currently she teaches Strategic Communication at the University of Idaho and serves as the executive director of SpokaneFAVS.com, a digital journalism start-up covering religion news and commentary in Spokane, Wash.
-She also writes for the Religion News Service and is a reporter and columnist for the Spokesman-Review.
+Currently is a Scholarly Assistant Professor at Washington State University and serves as the executive director of SpokaneFAVS.com, a digital journalism start-up covering religion news and commentary in Spokane, Wash.
+She also writes nationally and is a reporter and columnist for the Spokesman-Review.

 You can reach Simmons at email@example.com.